cmu-delphi/www-main/content/about/_index.md

 In reverse chronological order.

-- **April 2020.** We began supporting and advising the U.S. CDC's community-driven COVID-19 forecasting effort.
-This includes creating and maintaining an ensemble forecast from the models submitted to the [COVID-19 Forecast Hub](https://covid19forecasthub.org), and a [forecast evaluation dashboard](https://delphi.cmu.edu/forecast-eval/).
+- **April 2020.** We began supporting and advising the U.S. CDC's community-driven COVID-19 forecasting effort, including creating and maintaining an ensemble forecast from the models submitted to the [COVID-19 Forecast Hub](https://covid19forecasthub.org), and a [forecast evaluation dashboard](https://delphi.cmu.edu/forecast-eval/).

-- **March 2020.** We launched [COVIDcast]({{< relref "covidcast" >}}), the nation's largest public repository of diverse, real-time indicators of COVID-19 activity, freely accessible through a [public API]({{< apiref "api/covidcast.html" >}}), which is updated daily with the latest data.
+- **March 2020.** We launched [COVIDcast]({{< relref "covidcast" >}}), the nation's largest public repository of diverse, real-time indicators of COVID-19 activity, freely accessible through the [Epidata API]({{< apiref "api/covidcast.html" >}}), which is updated daily with the latest data.

 - **2019.** We became a CDC National Center of Excellence for Influenza